 - What development progress is Africa making?

-- How effective are AfDB´s operations
+- How effective are the AfDB´s operations

 Africa now has a growing middle class with money to spend, and the consumer goods, telecoms and banking sectors on the continent are expanding two to three times faster than in industrialised countries.
-In 2010, household spending in each of Africa’s five largest consumer markets Alexandria, Cairo, Cape Town, Johannesburg and Lagos—was expected to surpass $25 billion a year, putting these markets on par with Mumbai or New Delhi.
+In 2010, household spending in each of Africa’s five largest consumer markets Alexandria, Cairo, Cape Town, Johannesburg and Lagos—was expected to surpass $25 billion a year, putting these markets on a par with Mumbai or New Delhi.